Tempo: Compiled Dynamic Deep Learning with Symbolic Dependence Graphs: Symbolic Dependence Graphs

-A PDG is a directed multigraph of operations, in which each operation can have multiple input and output tensors.
-Cycles (even self-loops) are allowed.
+An SDG is a directed graph of \emph{operators}.
+Each operator may have multiple input or output tensors, and cycles are allowed.
+Each operator~$o$ is tagged with a temporal domain~$\Omega(o)$: the set of temporal \emph{points} in $\mathbb{Z}^{n}$ at which the operator executes, producing output tensors.

-Each \emph{operation}~$o$ is tagged with a domain~$\Omega(o)$, which is the set of integer points in $\mathbb{Z}^{n}$ at which the operation must be evaluated; each \emph{edge}~$o_1 \xrightarrow{\mathrm{iid}, \phi, \psi, \mathrm{oid}} o_2$ is annotated with the sink input identifier~$\mathit{iid}$; a symbolic \emph{dependence expression}~$\phi$; an optional \emph{condition}~$\psi$ and the source output identifier~$\mathit{oid}$.
-It indicates that $o_1$ (the sink) at point $p \in \Omega(o_1)$ \emph{depends on} output $\mathit{oid}$ of $o_2$ (the source) at points $\phi(p)$ when $\psi(p)$ is $\mathrm{True}$.
-The domain~$\Omega$, dependence expressions~$\phi$, and conditions~$\psi$ come directly from the domains and symbolic expressions of the RTs that defined them~(see~\S\ref{sec:rts}).\footnote{In the remainder of the paper, we treat operations as having a single input and output to simplify notation; in figures, we also omit \emph{linear} dependencies (\ie maps $i$ to $i$, $t$ to $t$).}
+Edges describe how operators at different temporal points depend on each other’s outputs.
+Each \emph{edge}~$o_1\xrightarrow{\smash{\phi}}o_2$ is annotated with a \emph{dependence expression}~$\phi$.
+It indicates that $o_1$ (the sink) at point $p \in \Omega(o_1)$ \emph{depends on} $o_2$ (the source) at points $\phi(p)$.
+The domain~$\Omega$ and dependence expressions~$\phi$ are obtained directly from the RTs that defined them.\footnote{Throughout the paper, to simplify notation, we use $t$ for generic temporal dimensions and omit \emph{identity} dependencies (\ie $\phi(t)=t$) in figures.}